trane-project/mantra-miner/README.md

 "Nam mô A Di Đà Phật") to recite before striking the match that would set him on fire.

-- **Garchen Rinpoche** spent twenty years in a labor camp due to his status as a high Lama before the Chinese invasion of Tibet, practicing in secret and eventually achieving enough freedom from his mental obscurations that he came to see the labor camp as a land of jewels.
-During his time in prison he fell into a frozen water reservoir in the middle of winter and called out to White Tara using her mantra.
+- **Garchen Rinpoche** spent twenty years in a labor camp due to his status as a high Lama before the Chinese invasion of Tibet, practicing in secret, and eventually achieving enough freedom from his mental obscurations that he came to see the labor camp as a "land of jewels".
+During his time in prison, he fell into a frozen water reservoir in the middle of winter and called out to White Tara using her mantra.
+He then felt himself floating back up naturally to the surface despite the freezing temperatures and not knowing how to swim.

+- **Rangjung Rigpe Dorje**, the 16th Karmapa, uttered Avalokiteshvara's mantra of compassion ("om mani padme hum") while donning the titular crown at the climax of the Black Crown ceremony, which was meant to offer blessings to the participants and set them on the path to awakening.
+Many participants recall strange phenomena during this ceremony.
+The Karmapa was known throughout his life for demonstrating this type of powers, including during his final days when he was able to remain calm despite his advanced cancer.
+The Karmapa's body remained warm at the heart area for several days after his death, a fact corroborated by the medical staff who attended him.

-Personally, I have found mantras to have a powerful effect on my mind, to the point that I credit Avalokiteshvara's mantra of compassion ("om mani padme hum") with helping me overcome what in western medical terms would be diagnosed as a severe case of depression, but in actuality was simply a case of a mistaken and bleak view of reality.
+Personally, I have found mantras to have a powerful effect on my mind, to the point that I credit Avalokiteshvara's mantra with helping me overcome what in western medical terms would be diagnosed as a severe case of depression, but in actuality was simply a case of a mistaken and bleak view of reality.
 The recitation of the mantra helped the view represented by it to become embodied and not remain simply an intellectual construct.

 ### Who else should use this library?